Aligning Large Language Models with Representation Editing: A Control Perspective: Experimental Details

 \subsection{\texttt{HarmfulQA}}

 This dataset\footnote{\url{https://huggingface.co/datasets/declare-lab/HarmfulQA}} contains 1,960 harmful questions specifically designed to evaluate the performance of language models.
 Additionally, it includes a conversation set comprising 9,536 harmless conversations and 7,356 harmful conversations for model alignment purposes.
 For our experiments, we focused solely on the evaluation portion of the \texttt{HarmfulQA} dataset to test the performance of our method.
+We use the value function trained on $\texttt{HH-RLHF}$ to evaluate the out-of-distribution performance.